costaivo/tutorial-reactjs/quotes-102.md

 }
 ```

-#### Code Explanation : Footer
+### Understanding the Footer Component

-- The Footer component is a simple React functional component
-- It uses Bootstrap classes for styling:
+The Footer component uses several Bootstrap utilities to achieve its styling:

+1. **Positioning**:
+   - `fixed-bottom`: Keeps the footer at the bottom of the viewport
-  - `mt-auto`: Sets margin-top to auto
+   - `mt-auto`: Automatically adjusts top margin to push footer down

+2. **Styling**:
    - `py-3`: Adds padding on top and bottom
-  - `bg-dark`: Sets dark background
+   - `bg-dark text-white`: Creates a dark background with white text
-  - `text-white`: Makes text color white
-  - `fixed-bottom`: Makes the footer stick to the bottom of the viewport
-- Uses JavaScript's Date object to dynamically display the current year
-- Centers the text using `text-center` class
+   - `text-center`: Centers the content

+### Integrating the Footer

-### Update App.tsx to include the Footer
+Update your `App.tsx` to include the Footer component with proper layout structure:

 ```tsx
 import Footer from './components/Footer';